[From Manx Quarterly, #9 1910]

 Councillor W. J. Corlett thought that matter should not be lost sight of.

 The drive was then continued, and gradually the mist lifted, revealing the beautiful Baldwin valley making a brave show to keep up the reputation of leafy June.
-Meanwhile the Councillors and officials discussed every subject under the sun, from the breeding of ginger-bread horses for the Peed-road bus to the floating of a company for the purpose of acquiring Halley's comet for small holdings and garden allotments.
+Meanwhile the Councillors and officials discussed every subject under the sun, from the breeding of ginger-bread horses for the Peel-road bus to the floating of a company for the purpose of acquiring Halley's comet for small holdings and garden allotments.
 None of the numerous schemes proposed by our city Fathers had materialised by the time Injebreck was reached.
 Shortly after arriving, the company repaired to the caretaker's cottage, and luncheon was served with commendable dispatch by a competent staff from Mr Wilson's (Palace Restaurant), under Mr C. Callister.

 The following menu was set before the party, and after the repast there seemed to be a general impression abroad that they had done themselves proud, for alike in cooking and service the luncheon was admirable.
-The menu was: Salmon. and cucumber ; roast ribs of beef, steak and kidney pie. galantine of chicken; salad pickles; apricot trifle, cherry tart, strawberries acrd cream dessert. tea, coffee, minerals, Vanilla ices served on the lawn
+The menu was: Salmon. and cucumber ; roast ribs of beef, steak and kidney pie. galantine of chicken; salad pickles; apricot trifle, cherry tart, strawberries and cream dessert. tea, coffee, minerals, Vanilla ices served on the lawn

-The after-dinner speeches were of -the shortest.
+The after-dinner speeches were of the shortest.
 The King was toasted, and on the motion of the Mayor and Alderman Faragher, Alderman Corlett, as chairman of the Water Committee, was congratulated on the manner in which the trip had been carried out.
 Alderman Faragher then -proposed the Mayor's health, and it was received with musical honours, and by cheers for Councillor and Mrs Marsden.

 After luncheon, the company went over the " estate," on which the cottage stands.
 An apparently hardy fig tree, growing in the open air, and well-laden with young fruit, attracted considerable attention.
 A large party, under charge of Councillor Fayle, set out in the boat (which, by the way, looked rather uncomfortable under the load) for the purpose of examining the bottom of the reservoir.
-To this end Mr Foyle was armed with a fluke-sticking glass.
+To this end Mr Fayle was armed with a fluke-sticking glass.
 Needless to say, the expedition was unsuccessful.
 The great depth of water and the nature of the bottom doomed any such experiment to failure, quite apart from the fact that there is not much transparency in fresh water in bulk under such conditions as at Baldwin.

-Mr Caugherty conducted the party next to a bulk meter, which has just been fitted to a main a fever hundred yards below the reservoir.
+Mr Caugherty conducted the party next to a bulk meter, which has just been fitted to a main a few hundred yards below the reservoir.
 The meter is one from a design by the late Lord Kelvin, the celebrated engineer; and at the suggestion of Mr Hill two have been fixed at Ballacain, one at Kerrowdhoo, and one at Baldwin.
-The meter is a most ingenious piece of mechanism, and by means of a :'evolving chart the quantity of water passing through the main may be detected.
-Some calculations are necessary before this can be ascertained at present, but when the work is completed the uninitiated will be able, to road from. a dial the number of gallons per hour and the pressure of water in the main.
+The meter is a most ingenious piece of mechanism, and by means of a revolving chart the quantity of water passing through the main may be detected.
+Some calculations are necessary before this can be ascertained at present, but when the work is completed the uninitiated will be able, to read from a dial the number of gallons per hour and the pressure of water in the main.
 When completed, a house will be built about the meter The object of these contrivances is to enable the committee to detect the waste, and already a considerable saving in the amount of water running to waste through leakages has been effected Mr Hill recommended that these meters be put in when the reservoir was built, but the matter was held over at that time.
 It is worthy of note that the expert sent by Mr Hill to report on the Douglas water supply had to set to work without these maters to guide him in his calculations.
-He arrived at his figures by a most elaborate calculation. based or. pressure, and they tallied. almost exactly with the figures registered on the meter Some 1,300,000 gallons were passing through the Baldwin bulk meter in 24 hours at the time of the inspection, and during the hours of the greatest consumption, the water passed through at. the rate of 49,000 gallons an hour.
+He arrived at his figures by a most elaborate calculation. based on pressure, and they tallied. almost exactly with the figures registered on the meter Some 1,300,000 gallons were passing through the Baldwin bulk meter in 24 hours at the time of the inspection, and during the hours of the greatest consumption, the water passed through at. the rate of 49,000 gallons an hour.
 During the night, it was found that 35;000 gallons. the greater part of which was in all probability wasted, passed through the meter.
 With this information m their possession, the committee will be able, by means of waste detection meters in the different districts, to trace the leakages.
 Taken on the basis of population, Douglas ought to consume one million to a million and a quarter gallons a day.
 Rather more than two million gallons were passing into the town mains prior to this search for leakage, so that there was about, roughly speaking, 10 per cent. of waste.
 The committee have succeeded in reducing that waste by a quarter of a million since this system of bulk and detection meters has been adopted.
 Much more remains to be done.
 Of course, the less water wasted, the less will be the turbidity of the water, because theme will be less "scouring" of the pipes.

 It was announced by the Town Clerk, who, by the way, engineered the expedition in perfect fashion, that the conveyances would go round the Injebreck mount by road and wait for the party on the highroad above the hotel.
 It was a pretty hot climb up the mountain side, under a warm sun and in a still atmosphere, and several of the Councillors had their coats off before they reached the road.
 While waiting for Councillors Craine and R..
 J. Kelly to finish an argument that apparently required a considerable, amount of gesticulation on the latter's part, and certainly retarded their progress up. the hillside, Councillor Fayle entertained the company to an exhibition of his prowess at fence-jumping.
 The drive back to Douglas by the mountain road commenced at five o'clock, and ohe magnificent scenery that unfolded itself on every hand was much admired by all and sundry.
 When the Bungalow came into view, to the surprise of everybody a halt was called.
 When it was found that the stoppage was brought about by Councillor Quayle, who wished to draw attention to the motor char-a banc on its way from the Bungalow to Tholt-e-Will, and which, he thought, would make an admirable substitute for the Peel-road 'bus, some indignation was expressed, and the Mayor said that the Councillor was out of order.
 This, let us hasten to relate, had the desired effect, for Mr Quayle subsided and was not heard from again for the rest of the journey.
 The remainder of the journey was not marked by any further incident, and Douglas was reached at about six o'clock, after an enjoyable, interesting, and profitable outing.

-Any comments, errors or omissions gratefully received The Editor
+Any comments, errors or omissions gratefully received